webdevterri/webdevterri/README.md

 # Hello, World!
 My name is Terri.
 I go by **webdevterri**.

 I'm currently learning **Python** programming language through Udemy.
+(Almost done!)
+And I'm learning Javascript on Scrimba.

 I'm an idea person.  :thought_balloon:  :thought_balloon:  :thought_balloon: I have tons of ideas (notebooks filled with ideas).
 I imagine working with others remotely through Github to create tools that others will find useful and enjoy.